How does it feel?

 Additional information

-Oregon grape is a low-growing, evergreen shrub, reaching 1.5 – 2 metres high and will spread widely if given the space (26,27,40).
-The leaves are alternate along the stem, up to 15-25cm long, pinnate, and oblong-ovate shaped with a spine-toothed edge (27; 40).
+Oregon grape is a low-growing, evergreen shrub, reaching 1.5–2 m high and will spread widely if given the space (26,27,40).
+The leaves are alternate along the stem, up to 15–25 cm long, pinnate, and oblong-ovate shaped with a spine-toothed edge (27, 40).
 The leaves are dark green and shiny but become slightly bronzed in winter (26).
 Bright yellow, fragrant flowers bloom in erect clusters in spring and early summer (27).
 Stoneless, edible, blue-black berries develop in autumn (40).

 Oregon grape root, leaf and berries are safe to consume, although some caution is warranted in biliary conditions, during pregnancy and breast-feeding and when taking certain medications listed below.

-Due to potential interactions from the alkaloids, it is recommended that oregon grape should be avoided with hypertensive medications, digoxin, insulin and other blood glucose lowering medications, MAO inhibitors, pentobarbital, lovastatin and cyclosporin (9; 34).
+Due to potential interactions from the alkaloids, it is recommended that Oregon grape should be avoided with hypertensive medications, digoxin, insulin and other blood glucose lowering medications, MAO inhibitors, pentobarbital, lovastatin and cyclosporin (9,34).
 However, there is a lack of research investigating drug interactions with whole herb preparations, with the interaction evidence coming from isolated constituents.
-The isolated constituents are often in very high doses and investigated using rodents, which are not necessarily reflective of the effects seem in the human body.
+The isolated constituents are often in very high doses and investigated using rodents, which are not necessarily reflective of the effects seen in the human body.

-Clinical herbalists are trained in herb and pharmaceutical interactions and can support the safe integration of both, as well as liase with GP’s to ensure patient safety.
+Clinical herbalists are trained in herb and pharmaceutical interactions and can support the safe integration of both, as well as liaise with GPs to ensure patient safety.
 If you are taking pharmaceuticals and want to find a herbalist see our resource here.

 Oregon grape root should be avoided or only taken under the guidance of a medical herbalist if there is a bile duct obstruction, bile duct cancer, impacted gallstones, or liver diseases such as hepatitis or cirrhosis (34).
 This is due to the stimulating effect on the liver and gallbladder which could worsen symptoms or cause further damage to the tissues (37).